RavingSmurfGB/Py_AutoBloons/README.md

 # Py_AutoBloons
+This Script is undergoing a re-write, to make creating your own level designs easier and optimising the way to record a gameplan.
+Stay tuned for further updates!

 A Python script that will beat Bloons TD 6 on Dark Castle.
 Gives Monkey Money, Insta-Monkeys, Account Leve;s, Monkey Experiance!